With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSuncloud Health is a mental health clinic in Northbrook, Illinois, located at 40 Skokie Boulevard, Suite 200, 60062.
-Suncloud Health offers outpatient treatment and partial hospitalization/day treatment.
-Suncloud Health provides trauma therapy, cognitive behavioral therapy and behavior modification to adults, seniors 65 or older and young adults.
-Suncloud Health also supports people requiring dual diagnosis treatment, veterans and people with PTSD.
-Some other services provided by Suncloud Health include chronic disease/illness management, case management and diet and exercise counseling.
+Suncloud Health offers partial hospitalization/day treatment and outpatient treatment.
+Suncloud Health provides activity therapy, cognitive behavioral therapy and behavior modification to seniors 65 or older, young adults and adults.
+Suncloud Health also supports veterans, patients with eating disorders and people requiring dual diagnosis treatment.
+Some other services provided by Suncloud Health include family psychoeducation, diet and exercise counseling and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.